The Arts are Everywhere at Bates

 Whether in the dance studios, a visual art studio, or the digital media studio, students are constantly busy exploring and perfecting their craft.

-As they advance through the Art and Visual Culture curriculum, students are encouraged to innovate and work independently, especially in courses such as Building a Studio Practice and Visual Meaning.
+As they advance through the Art and Visual Culture curriculum, students are encouraged to innovate and work independently.
 All studio majors develop a year-long thesis with the personal guidance of faculty, and their work mirrors the spectrum of contemporary visual practice.
-Projects include installation art, representational painting, traditional etching, alternative printmaking, digital photography, functional ceramics, sculpture, black and white photography, color photography, experimental processes, as well as interdisciplinary work that combines studies in other fields.
+Projects cross media and disciplines, often combining students’ work in the studio with their studies in other fields.

 Lizi Barrow ’25, in her senior thesis studio (Phyllis Graber Jensen/Bates College)